 News FlashAlaska King Crab Research, Rehabilitation and Biology Program (AKCRRAB)

-Scientists involved in AKCRRAB research highlight their work each month in a newsletter called AKCRRAB News Flash.
-Subscribers will receive the newsletter electronically, and recent issues are posted here.
+Scientists involved in AKCRRAB research highlight their work in a newsletter called AKCRRAB News Flash.
+Subscribers will receive the newsletter electronically, and the latest issues are posted here.
 Older issues are in the News Flash archives.

 To receive AKCRRAB News Flash by email, contact Sue Keller, (907) 474-6703.

 - February 2016: NOAA researchers complete second release experiment

 - June 2015: Interdisciplinary graduate student researcher defends dissertation

 - May 2015: High school science fair project on king crab research advances to GENIUS Olympiad